-The Best Spatchcock Turkey Recipe
+Juicy Spatchcock Turkey

-why spatchcock a turkey?
+why spatchcock turkey?

 The ingredients for this spatchcock turkey recipe are broken down into 3 components — the dry brine, the turkey itself and the basting liquid.
 You need: